 Baker, R. (2016).
 "Smoke, Suspense, and Scheherazade - Using Theatrical Devices to.
 Presented at: Conference

 Revill, J., & Baker, R. (2015).
-Screencasts: do they really work in business ‘quants’.?
+Do Screencasts Really Work?
+A Study of Their Effect in the Teaching of Quantitative Methods.
 Presented at: British Educational Studies Association (BESA) Conference, Cardiff

 Revill, J., & Baker, R. (2015).
 The role of data analytics in the assessment process: its use in moderation, teaching and prediction.
 Presented at: EDINEB Conference